 Why do parents choose independent schools?

-According to a survey by the Independent Schools Council of Australia (ISCA), the main driver of choosing a private school over public is the desire of parents to match the school with the individual needs of the child and the values of the family.
+According to a survey by the Independent Schools Australia (ISA) (formerly known as the Independent Schools Council of Australia), the main driver of choosing a private school over public is the desire of parents to match the school with the individual needs of the child and the values of the family.

 This may be due to religious reasons but parents also consider academic outcomes, the quality of the teaching, the facilities, technology and equipment, the content of the curriculum, and opportunities for extracurricular activities.

 Are there grants available?

 Private schools are funded by a combination of parental contribution and Australian Government and state and territory government funding.

 While the majority of funding comes from parents and other private sources, there are grants available through several state governments that allow schools to subsidise the interest on a commercial loan.